 And finally the last Range Rover Classic came off the production line in 1996 on the 22nd of February giving a production total of 317,615 cars.

-Here at Heritage Insurance we offer competitive insurance rates for Range Rover Classics simply call us on 0121 248 9229 for a free quotation from a specialist.
+Here at Heritage Insurance we offer competitive insurance rates for Range Rover Classics; simply call us on 0121 248 9229 for a free quotation from a specialist.
+Plus, if you’re a member of an official Range Rover club you can get a discount on your insurance.